dan-marshman/dmenu_authy/README.md

 1. (https://archlinux.org/packages/extra/x86_64/xclip/)[xclip]
 2. (https://github.com/jaysonsantos/mambembe)[Mambembe]

 Obviously you also need dmenu.
-Presumably you won't without it.
+Presumably you won't be reading this page without it.

 ### Setup
 Register your device with Authy using the Mambembe instructions - currently: